 Jericalla: A dessert similar to flan, sweet and delicious.

-Any of these Mexican dishes must be accompanied with Tequila, Beer or My Favorite, a Cazuela (very fresh drink that is prepared with tequila, salt, lemon, citrus and grapefruit soda).
+Any of these Mexican dishes must be accompanied with Tequila, Beer or My Favorite, a Cazuela (a very fresh drink that is prepared with tequila, salt, lemon, citrus, and grapefruit soda).

-Of course, you can explore other food options, and if you want experience the nightlife there.
+Of course, you can explore other food options, and if you want to experience the nightlife there.

 The Best Museums in Tlaquepaque, Mexico